 By Train – Travelling by train in in Italy is by far the most time efficient and comfortable way of getting from city to town to city across the Italian landscape.
 We advise buying your ticket for point to point at a ticket terminal.
-First class options are available, where snacks and glass of prosecco is included for the journey.
+First class options are available, where snacks and glass of prosecco are included.

 If you’re only planning on taking the train between the start/end of your walk and the airport, then getting a rail pass isn’t great value.
 However, if you’re planning on exploring the country further after your walking holiday most rail passes will prove to be the more economical option.
 The best way to find out is to consult the Italia Rail website.

-The majority of trains in Italy (Trenitalia) are owned and run by the state, running both regional and long-distance trains.
-There is a marked difference between these two service, with the high-speed long distance trains (known as Frecciarossa) noticeably more modern than the regional equivalent.
+The majority of trains in Italy (Trenitalia) are owned and run by the state, who operate both regional and long-distance train services.
+There is a perceptible difference between these two services, with the high-speed long distance trains (known as Frecciarossa) noticeably more modern than their regional equivalent.

 By Bus – Buses are the economical option in Italy, if you’re prepared to spend more time in transit.
-Buses, or in fact taxis are sometimes the sole option when wanting to visit places that are a bit more off the beaten track.
+Buses, or in fact taxis are sometimes the only option when visiting places that are a bit more off the beaten track.

-Italy’s most prominent bus companies are run under one umbrella company, Ibus, with the notable exception being Motorway, operating in the North of the country.
+Italy’s most prominent bus companies are run under one umbrella company, Ibus, with the notable exception being Motorway, which operates in the North of the country.
 There are long-distance bus services between regions, primarily as links to tourist destinations.
-You can expect Wi-fi, Televisions, toilets and large luggage storage on the long distance services.
+Long-distanc services come equipped with wi-fi, televisions, toilets and large luggage storage.
 Urban bus services are equipped with basic facilities in comparison (e.g. less room to store luggage), and are mainly used for a ‘hop on, hop off’ approach to seeing the city.

-Taxi – Even in the more rural areas of Italy, taxis are a convenient, if slightly more costly, alternative to taking the bus.
-While you’re out on your walking holiday, taxi transfers (where necessary), from your accommodation to the path are included as part of the price.
+Taxi – Even in the more rural areas of Italy, taxis are a convenient (though more costly) alternative to taking the bus.
+While you’re out on your walking holiday, taxi transfers (where necessary) from your accommodation to the path are included as part of the price.

 Walking Holidays In Italy - Destination Guide

-While many people speak English in the main tourists towns and cities will be likely to speak English, it's considered polite to try and speak to the language.
-Most people you encounter will appreciate the effort, and switch the exchange to English if you’re struggling.
-Please bear in mind that more remote and less populous communities are less likely to be able to converse in English, especially among the older generation.
+Though the many Italians you meet working in the main tourists towns and cities will be likely to speak English, it's considered polite to put your requests in Italian.
+Most will appreciate the effort, and switch the exchange to English if they can see that you’re struggling.
+Please bear in mind that in more remote and less populous communities, you'll be less likely to be able to converse in English, especially with older generations.

 As is often the case with travelling to a new country, a few handy phrases and a dictionary (mainly for purposes of vocabulary) can get you a long way.
 As with your own language, a simple change in the way you phrase requests can elicit a much more favourable response.
 Subtle differences like ‘posso avere un bicchiere di vino?’ (could I have a glass of wine?) rather than ‘voglio un bicchiere di vino’ (I want a glass of wine) creates a much more considerate impression.

-It’s a fact that Italian culture is almost synonymous with its cuisine, and there’s no better place to try some of the countries most famous cultural exports than in their place of origin.
+It’s a fact that Italian cuisine is one of the countries mostt famous cultural exports, and there’s no better way to try some of the countries more celebrated dishes than in their place of origin.
 A visit to somewhere like Amalfi wouldn’t be complete without trying pizza in the area in which it was first made, and while you’re visiting Positano (on the Amalfi Coast), the Pizzeria Ristorante Saraceno d'Oro or the Ristorante il Fornillo ae both fantastic choices for pizza rustica.

 With over 350 indigenous varieties of wine across Italy alone, picking the best bottle can be an intimidating prospect.
 Even so, having a rough idea of what to look for should put you in good stead.
 Sometimes sticking to the classics is the best policy, and walkers in Tuscany may be aware of the famous Chianti and Brunello wines produced in the region.
 Further north in Piedmont, you’ll find the celebrated Barolo wine, produced in the Langhe region.
 The vineyards of these regions are a common fixture of the countryside, and you can experience the satisfaction of exploring the very landscapes where these prestigious wines are produced.

-A good indicator of quality is the DOCG (translated as: controlled and guaranteed designation of origin) label emblazoned on the bottle, signifying that a guarantee that a specific set of processes and ingredients have gone into the wine’s production.
+A good indicator of quality is the DOCG (translated as: controlled and guaranteed designation of origin) label emblazoned on the bottle - a guarantee that a traditional set of processes and ingredients have gone into the wine’s production.

 Extending Your Trip

-Italy’s is arguably one of the most diverse countries you can hope to visit, with a lot to offer in terms of culture, geography and activities.
-No matter where you wander across the country, you can be assured that there is somewhere special to visit or spend a few days exploring following your journey.
+Italy is one of the most diverse countries you can hope to visit, with a lot to offer in terms of culture, geography and activities.
+No matter where you wander across the country, you can be assured that there is somewhere special to visit or spend a few days out exploring, following the end of your journey.
 Looking for a island retreat?
-Well then look no further than Sardinia (flights to Caligari), or the Aeolian Isles (just off the coast of Sicily), and if its rich history and culture you’re after, then why not extend a walking break in Tuscany with a visit to the city of Florence?
+Well then look no further than Sardinia (flights to Caligari), or the Aeolian Isles (just off the coast of Sicily), and if its rich history and culture you’re after, then why not extend a walking break in Tuscany with a visit to the city of Florence or Pisa?